bloodelves88/bloodelves88.github.io/_posts/quick-crash-course-for-kubernetes-on-eks/2020-09-25-quick-crash-course-for-kubernetes-on-eks.md

         - name: config-volume
           mountPath: "/docker_workdir/config.yaml"
           subPath: config.yaml
       # Refers to a configmap created from the following command.
-Use this to pass in configurations during the deployment process.
+      # Use this to pass in configurations during the deployment process.
       # kubectl create configmap my-config --from-file=config.yaml
       volumes:
       - name: config-volume
         configMap:
           name: my-config
       # Use this to deploy this pod on a specific node.
-Do this if you want to segregate your deployments into specific nodes instead of having them all mixed up together
+      # Do this if you want to segregate your deployments into
+      # specific nodes instead of having them all mixed up together.

-      # This node selector depends on the Kubernetes labels on the node group, so you need to define them on EKS
+      # This node selector depends on the Kubernetes labels
+      # on the node group, so you need to define them on EKS.
       nodeSelector:
         Name: some-name